 5. Prevent respiratory illness

-Though respiratory disease can affect your pet in any month, extra time indoors and colder temperature may increase risk for illness in winter months.
+Though respiratory diseases can affect your pet any month, extra time indoors and colder temperatures may increase the risk of illness in winter months.
 Veterinarians refer to this type of illness as canine infectious respiratory disease complex (CIRDC), the highly contagious condition that spreads in places like kennels, dog parks, and dog daycare centers where many dogs are coming and going.

 This condition is caused by a variety of bacterial and viral diseases, such as Bordetella, parainfluenza virus, distemper virus, and canine influenza virus, which lead to combinations of coughing, sneezing, nasal/eye discharge, lethargy, fever, or poor appetite.
+Some dogs may be infected with more than one pathogen at a time.
 Some of these diseases have vaccinations to prevent or reduce the severity of infection.

-Bordetella is the name of the bacteria that most commonly causes an infectious cough in dogs.
-Arming your pup with the Bordetella vaccination, ideally intranasally to protect against parainfluenza virus as well, is a good preventative measure and is often required at boarding facilities.
-However, even vaccinated dogs aren’t 100% immune.
+Bordetella is the name of the bacteria that commonly causes an infectious cough in dogs.
+Arming your pup with the Bordetella vaccination is a good preventative measure and is often required at boarding facilities.
+However, even vaccinated dogs aren’t 100% immune (though their symptoms tend to be milder when infected).
 The most common sign is a loud, hacking cough that may include a retch at the end.
 Your dog might also exhibit a runny nose, fatigue, or a low-grade fever.

 If you’re worried your dog might have picked up “kennel cough,” contact your veterinarian.
-They may recommend further tests, such as a respiratory PCR panel, and/or treatment depending on severity.
+They may recommend further tests, such as a respiratory PCR panel or chest X-rays, and/or treatment depending on severity.

 Breeds like Samoyeds, Saint Bernards, and Alaskan Malamutes are winter weather pros with cold-resistant, double-layered coats.
-In contrast, Greyhounds, Whippets, and Chihuahuas are examples of breeds who may require extra care in cold climates.
+In contrast, Greyhounds, Whippets, and Chihuahuas are examples of breeds that may require extra care in cold climates.
+Keep in mind even dogs who are built for cold weather need proper acclimation to it.
+If your Husky doesn’t normally spend much time outdoors, make sure to allow them free access to climate-controlled spaces even if they love the snow!

 Knowing your dog’s genetic ancestry and the climates in which their ancestors acclimated can help you be more informed when it comes to their preparedness for colder weather.

-An Embark dog DNA test can provide insights into your dog’s background by testing for 350+ breeds.
+An Embark Dog DNA Test can provide insights into your dog’s background by testing for 350+ breeds.
 We also test for 270+ genetic health risks and 55 traits.
-Grab your DNA kit today—and stay warm out there!
+Get your DNA test today—and stay warm out there!